Kolkata Metro: Pink Line

-Orange line (Line 6)
+Orange Line

 A connection between New Garia and Netaji Subhas Chandra Bose International Airport (29.87 km) via EM Bypass, Salt Lake and Rajarhat-New Town was sanctioned to reduce travel time between the southern fringes of Kolkata and the airport.
 Work on this line was inaugurated by the then Railway Minister Mamata Banerjee on 7 February 2011 with a project deadline of six years.
 The link between Kavi Subhash and Jai Hind, to be set up at a cost of ₹4259.50 crore, will have 24 stations with the terminal Jai Hind metro station being an underground one.
 The work is executed by Rail Vikas Nigam Limited.
 Jai Hind metro station will also have a stabling yard, and will be the largest underground facility in the country.
 This line will have interchanges at Kavi Subhash (with Blue line); Salt Lake Sector V (with Green line) and Teghoria/VIP Road (again with Green line).
 In July 2020, bids were invited by RVNL to complete the sections left due to various reasons and hurdles.

 Initially, the Jai Hind metro station was planned to be elevated.
 However, the AAI objected that the elevated stretch up to the airport might pose a threat to aircraft, so the route was further reworked and the station was shifted underground, 150 m from the Airport terminal building.
 As per another revised plan, this line will continue till Barasat and the Yellow line would terminate at Jai Hind.
-There are also possibilities that Jai Hind metro station would serve as a junction of three lines, i.e. Noapara–Jai Hind, Kavi Subhash–Jai Hind and Jai Hind–Barasat.
+There are also possibilities that Jai Hind metro station would serve as a junction of three lines, i.e. Noapara–Jai Hind, Kavi Subhash–Jai Hind, and Jai Hind–Barasat.